spring-tips/java22/README.md

 # Hello, Java 22

 Hi, Spring fans!
 Happy [Java 22](https://blogs.oracle.com/java/post/the-arrival-of-java-22) release day, to those who celebrate!
 Did you get the bits already?
 Go, go, go!
 Java 22 is a _significant_ improvement that I think is a worthy upgrade for everyone.
+There are some big, final released features, like Project Panama, and a slew of even-better preview features.
+I couldn't hope to cover them all, but I did want to touch on a few of my favorites.

 I love Java 22, and of course, I love GraalVM, and both have releases today!
 Java is of course our favorite runtime and language, and GraalVM is  a high-performance JDK distribution that supports additional languages and allows ahead-of-time (AOT) compilation (they're called GraalVM native images).
 GraalVM   includes all the niceties of the new Java 22 release, with some extra utilities, so I always recommend just downloading that one.
 I'm interested, specifically, in the GraalVM native image capability.
 The resulting binaries start almost instantly and take   considerably less  RAM compared to their JRE cousins.
 GraalVM isn't new, but it's worth remembering that Spring Boot has a great engine to support turning your Spring Boot applications into GraalVM native images.